palantir/streams/README.md

     MoreStreams.inCompletionOrder(foos.stream(), service::getBar, executor, maxParallelism).collect(toList());

-The difference between `inCompletionOrder` and `blockingStreamWithParallelism` is that the `blockStreamWithParallelism` methods keep the futures in the order they were provided, whilst the `inCompletionOrder` methods reorder the stream into completion order.
+The difference between `inCompletionOrder` and `blockingStreamWithParallelism` is that the `blockStreamWithParallelism` methods keep the futures in the order they were provided, whilst the `inCompletionOrder` methods return futures in the order in which they complete.

 [BiFunction]: https://docs.oracle.com/javase/8/docs/api/java/util/function/BiFunction.html
 [Iterable]: https://docs.oracle.com/javase/8/docs/api/java/lang/Iterable.html